saidlagauit/Ma-community/README.md

 ### Contributing
 If you would like to contribute to the development of this application, please fork the repository and submit a pull request with your changes.

-### License
-This application is licensed under the MIT License.
-See the LICENSE file for more information